The Lambda Calculator is an interactive, graphical application

 The program provides an option to export any tree as LaTeX

 source code, in a format accepted by Qtree and tikz-qtree.

-flexibility for types in a variety of uses:
+The program now includes flexibility for types in a variety of uses:

 More flexible composition rules, including

 Type variables for

 polymorphic lexical items and combinators

 [The Calculator] covers most of the common ground of formal